oni0nknight/room.io/README.md

 }
 ```

+> *Notes:*
-> *Note:* the error content must be a simple type or a serializable datastructure, as it is sent through via websocket.
+> - The error content must be a simple type or a serializable datastructure.

-> *Note:* `room.io` sends low-level errors that are always in the form: `{ code: 'err_xxx' }`.
+> - `room.io` sends low-level errors that are always in the form: `{ code: 'err_xxx' }`.
 You can stick to the same formalism for your custom errors, but that is not mandatory.
-See the documentation of [`room.io-client`](https://github.com/oni0nknight/room.io-client#errors) for a full list of `room.io` errors.
+See [`room.io-client`](https://github.com/oni0nknight/room.io-client#errors) for the full list of `room.io` errors.

 ### RoomPusher

 When a game instance is created, the server provides a RoomPusher instance to the Game in the `init` call.
 This object can be used to send messages from the server to the players.

-The `pushTo` method sends a event to a specific player (publicId), optionally with a payload.
+The `pushTo` method sends a event to a specific player (public id), optionally with a payload.
 ```js
 say({ playerId, data }) {
     const { targetId, message } = data